 The MRCP(UK) examinations can be taken all over the world.
-Candidates have the opportunity to sit the MRCP(UK) written examinations in 34 international locations and the MRCP(UK) clinical examination (PACES) in 16 different locations.
+Candidates have the opportunity to sit the written exams in 39 international locations and the clinical examination (PACES) in 16 different locations.
 The SCEs can also be taken at test centres globally.

 Candidates may also apply to any of our UK centres providing they are able to arrange for the appropriate visa requirements to be met in advance of the examination.